 The leader of the Hashemites, Sharif (Sha-REEF) Hussein of Mecca, launched the Arab Revolt at the encouragement of the British.
 He had a dream of a united Arab state from Syria to Yemen with him at the helm.
 Arab nationalism emerged from the resentment of the heavy-handed Ottoman authorities.
 The allies of World War I, including Britain and France, supported this move and helped.

-Let’s try to simplify this lineage by color coding each generation:
+Let’s try to simplify this lineage:

 Lots of promises were made.
 Not many were fulfilled.

 It has been said that Winston Churchill created Jordan.
 Between August 1920 and February 1921, Transjordan was no man’s land— no ruler and no colonial power.
 The population was 200,000—almost half of which was nomadic Bedouin.
 No one wanted the ungovernable land of extreme poverty, sparse population, and seemingly no natural resources.
 The British wanted no connection between it and their mandate of Palestine.
 They planned for it to be a staging area of returning people going into Palestine.
 No one had any plans that it would become a state itself.
 Finally, they did send six junior political officers to be advisors during this time, but they had no authority.